TimothyMoralesLopez/library-project/README.md

 # library-project
 This is my Library Project.
 I am excited to be able to use this project to practice my JavaScript and get back into it.
 I think I am understanding objects and constructors so I am excited to begin this library project.

+This is my Library Project - completed!
+This project was a little more involved than I had previously anticipated.
+However, I was able to get it done without too much trouble.
+My biggest obstacle was trying to add the delete button so that it would remove the selected book from both the visual display as well as the actual myLibrary array.
+Eventually, though I was able to get it working.
+I added some basic CSS just to make the project a little easier to read and navigate, but I could have definitely added more to get it to look a lot better.
+However, I am focusing right now on getting the JavaScript down and making sure the backend is working.
+I can always come back at a later point to add more CSS to the project.